Why Your Scale Is Lying to You (Sort Of)

 Storage Fat

-Why Body Fat Increases With Age
+Why Does Body Fat Go Up With Age?

-How to Measure Body Fat Accurately
+How to Actually Measure Body Fat

 - Visual estimation: Comparing yourself to reference photos.
 Subjective and unreliable.